Review of top quark mass measurements in CMS: Direct measurements from top quark decays

 \subsubsection{Motivation}

 At the LHC, single top quark production occurs through charged-current electroweak (EW) interactions.
-The different production modes can be distinguished at the tree level, depending on the virtuality of the \PW boson: the $t$-channel (spacelike), the \PW-associated or \tW channel (on-shell), and the $s$-channel (timelike).
-In Fig.~\ref{fig:SingleTopProcesses}, the Feynman diagrams for the $t$-channel, which is the dominant mode for single top quark production in \pp collisions at the LHC, are shown.
-The total production cross section for this process as calculated at NLO in QCD is $217\,^{+9}_{-8}\unit{pb}$ at 13\TeV~\cite{Aliev:2010zk,Kant:2014oha}, in good agreement with the experimentally measured values~\cite{Sirunyan:2018rlu}.
+The different production modes can be distinguished at the tree level, depending on the virtuality of the \PW boson: the $t$ channel (spacelike), the \PW-associated or \tW channel (on-shell), and the $s$ channel (timelike).
+In Fig.~\ref{fig:SingleTopProcesses}, the Feynman diagrams for the $t$ channel, which is the dominant mode for single top quark production in \pp collisions at the LHC, are shown.

 The $t$-channel single top quark production offers a partially independent event sample for \mt measurements in a complementary region of phase space as compared to \ttbar events.
-It also allows to extract the value of \mt at lower energy scales, and provides different sensitivity to systematic and modelling effects, such as PDFs and CR.
+Being an EW production process, it provides different sensitivity to systematic and modelling effects, such as PDFs and CR.
 In fact, in the case of \ttbar, both top quarks, as well as their decay products, are colour connected to the colliding protons, which complicates the modelling of the colour reconnection of final-state particles.
 On the contrary, in single-top events, the top quark is colour connected only to the parton that participated in the $\PQt\PW\PQb$ vertex.